 Where does the Disney Skyliner go?

-Sadly, you can’t use the Skyliner to get around all of Walt Disney World.
+Sadly, you can’t use the Skyliner to get around all of Walt Disney World Resort.
 So, as much as we’d like to hop on a Disney-fied gondola to Magic Kingdom, that’s not possible.
-Instead, the Skyliner connects Disney’s Hollywood Studios and Epcot theme parks with four Disney World hotels: the Art of Animation, Caribbean Beach, Pop Century and Riviera Resorts.
+Instead, the Skyliner connects Disney’s Hollywood Studios and Epcot theme parks with four Disney World hotels: Disney’s Art of Animation Resort, Disney’s Caribbean Beach Resort, Disney’s Pop Century Resort and Disney’s Riviera Resort.

 What is a ride like on Disney’s Skyliner?